dimara/snf-vncauthproxy/docs/index.rst

 will fail.

 By default the vncauthproxy daemon expects VNC servers at the backend to require no authentication.
+Alternatively, it can authenticate using simple VNC password-based authentication.
+If the server requires password authentication, vncauthproxy will try to connect using available passwords in the order found in the password file, until a valid handshake is achieved.

-Alternatively it can authenticate using simple VNC password-based authentication.
-Note that vncauthproxy can only use the same password across all VNC servers that require authentication.
-The expected password should exist in a file which can be specified with the ``--vnc-password-file`` option.
-The password file should contain the password in a single line.
-Of course this file will be ignored for servers that do not require authentication at all.
+The expected passwords should exist in a file which is specified with the ``--vnc-password-file`` option.
+The password file can contain multiple passwords, each in a separate line.
+It can also include comments as lines starting with '#'.

+Mutliple passwords are useful in case you want to migrate an existing deployment to a new VNC password gradually.
+In this case you must prepend the new password in the VNC password file so it contains both the old and the new password, and restart vncauthproxy.
+This will allow vncauthproxy to authenticate against servers which still use the old password.
+You can remove the old password when all servers require the same password.
+Note that passwords are tried in the order found in the password file and thus it makes sense to list passwords from newest to oldest.

 For detailed help on its configuration parameters, either consult its man page or run: